1-800-463-3000

 Teaching Online: Wednesdays, Thursdays, Fridays

-Andrea has been teaching guitar, music theory, and musicianship at Cosmo School of Music since 2005.
-He never misses a lesson and has a very good student retention rate.
-He teaches popular music and classical music, and effectively prepares students for Cosmo School of Music recitals, Royal Conservatory of Music (RCM) exams, and university auditions.
+Andrea Casciato has been teaching guitar, music theory, and musicianship at Cosmo School of Music since 2005.
+He never misses a lesson and has an excellent student retention rate.
+He teaches popular music and classical music, effectively preparing students for Cosmo School of Music recitals, Royal Conservatory of Music (RCM) exams, and university auditions.
 Andrea believes in comprehensive music education, and his lessons include technical work, rhythmic training, and music theory.
-Above all he strives to teach students how to practice so they can work independently from a teacher over the week between lessons.
+Above all, he strives to teach students how to practice so they can work independently from a teacher during the week between lessons.

-He studied classical guitar at the Royal Conservatory of Music where he completed exams in guitar performance, music history and music theory.
-He is a RCM Sliver Medal recipient in classical guitar performance (2009, Level 10 guitar).
-He is also a three time recipient of the Royal Conservatory's Teacher Certificate of Recognition for student achievement in Level 6, Level 7, and Level 8 guitar exams.
-When he is not busy teaching he writes music for solo guitar.
-His music has been published in the 2011 Royal Conservatory of Music guitar series, and is listed in the 2011 and 2018 RCM guitar syllabus.
-Over the years Andrea has been involved in many genres of music, and has performed in various venues across the Greater Toronto Area.
-He will be a guest performer with the Vesuvius Ensemble (vesuviusensemble.com) in 2022.
+He studied classical guitar at the Royal Conservatory of Music, where he completed exams in guitar performance, music history, and music theory.
+He is an RCM Silver Medal recipient in classical guitar performance (2009, Level 10 guitar) and a three-time recipient of the Royal Conservatory's Teacher Certificate of Recognition for student achievement in Level 6, Level 7, and Level 8 guitar exams.
+When he is not busy teaching, he writes music for solo guitar.
+His music has been published in the 2011 Royal Conservatory of Music guitar series and is listed in the 2011 and 2018 RCM guitar syllabus.
+Over the years, Andrea has been involved in many genres of music and has performed in various venues across the Greater Toronto Area.
+He was a guest performer with the Vesuvius Ensemble in 2022.

 Instruments: Guitar